Where are they now - Catching up with Something To Look Forward To

 What have been the big moments?

-We held our first ever Masquerade Ball fundraising event complete with top celebrity chefs including James Cochran, Daniel Britten and Jamie Mountford who cooking a 6-course tasting menu for our guests.
+We held our first ever Masquerade Ball fundraising event complete with top celebrity chefs including James Cochran, Daniel Britten and Jamie Mountford who cooked a 6-course tasting menu for our guests.

 Fiona met Daniel Zeichner the Labour MP for the city of Cambridge.